Hubbard's 98-yard fumble return lifts Bengals over Ravens

 AP Sports Writer

-CINCINNATI (AP) — Sam Hubbard returned Tyler Huntley’s fumble 98 yards for a tiebreaking touchdown in the fourth quarter, helping Joe Burrow and the Cincinnati Bengals beat the Baltimore Ravens 24-17 in an AFC wild-card game on Sunday night.
+Hubbard returned Tyler Huntley’s fumble 98 yards for a tiebreaking touchdown in the fourth quarter, helping Joe Burrow and the Cincinnati Bengals beat the Baltimore Ravens 24-17 in the first round of the AFC playoffs on Sunday night.

+“You can’t even dream that one up,” Hubbard said.
+“It’s pretty special.”

 Facing third-and-goal at the 1 with about 12 minutes left, Huntley tried to go over the top of the line for the go-ahead score.
 But he was stood up by Germaine Pratt and stripped by fellow linebacker Logan Wilson.

-The ball went right to Hubbard at the 2, and the defensive end took off down the field for the longest fumble return for a touchdown in NFL postseason history.
-It also was the longest go-ahead TD in the fourth in the postseason.
+Hubbard got the ball at the 2, and he was helped along by a convoy of teammates on the longest fumble return for a touchdown in NFL postseason history.
+It also was the longest go-ahead TD in the fourth quarter in the postseason.

+“That’s why you never give up on a play, even inside the 2,” Bengals coach Zac Taylor said.

-Moments after the play by the Cincinnati native, with the Paycor Stadium crowd of 66,399 still buzzing, Hubbard sucked on oxygen as he sat on the bench on the sideline.
+Moments after the defensive TD for the Cincinnati native, with the Paycor Stadium crowd of 66,399 still buzzing, Hubbard sucked on oxygen as he sat on the bench on the sideline.

+“To make the play and be the guy to come through is an amazing feeling,” Hubbard said.

 Baltimore drove down to the Cincinnati 17 in the final minute, but Kevin Zeitler was flagged for holding and Huntley threw incomplete to the end zone on the final play.